fys4220/fys4220.github.io/fys4220-jbook/part-exercises/exercises_your_first_fpga_project.md

 ## Pinning assignment
 The slides switches and the LEDs are hardwired to specific FPGA pins.
-It is therefore necessary to inform Quartus about which pins to use, that is, the "address" of the relevant pins.
+It is therefore necessary to inform Quartus about which pins to use, that is, the “address” of the relevant pins.

 The correct pin assignments can be found in the DE10-Lite User Manual which can be download from [Terasic](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=218&No=1021&PartNo=4).
 For example, the manual specifies that *sw(0)* is connected to the FPGA *PIN C10* and *led(0)* is connected to *PIN A8*.
 Each pin can be assigned manually through the Quartus Prime pin assignment manager, however, a more elegant and time saving approach is to make the pin assignment using a [Tcl](https://en.wikipedia.org/wiki/Tcl) scripting file.